averkinderen/uptec.github.io/about.markdown

   parallax: true
 ---

-Uptec is an innovative IT company which provides next-level Cloud consultancy and technology to leading brands worldwide.
+Uptec is an Cloud-born technology company, focused on architecting, building & operating cloud native applications, data streams, platforms and services.
+Our solutions are centred around Azure and best of breed technology.

 {% include label.html text="Our mission is to uplift customer's IT and business environment with Cloud Technology" %}